Private Detective

 What's are some laws that PI's like you are bound by that frequently get ignored by shadier PI's?
 Is it frustrating to have to abide by them when you know others in your field don't?

-Asked by WFEE about 9 years ago
+Asked by WFEE almost 10 years ago

 Yes.
 The most common is unlicensed activity in California.
 In California, someone who wants a PI license must have at least 6,000 hours of verifiable experience with a licensed PI firm or have law enforcement experience equivalent to that.
 I must say, I saw a lot of licensed firms hiring unlicensed contractors back in 2008-2012, when the economy was in the tank.
 I don't think it's as bad now, but it is a bit of an issue still, mostly because those unlicensed "investigators" tend to charge much less than the average industry rate.
 In all honesty, a lot of unlicensed investigator do a great job, they're ambitious and usually just want the case experience to get their own shop.
 But, they are in a sense taking away potential business from guys who have a legit license.